Sign up to our Newsletter

 You can cut down the overall cost of your law school education by applying for student loans and other types of financial aid through the Free Application for Federal Student Aid, or FAFSA.

-In addition to FAFSA, there is also a wide range of law school scholarships that you are able to apply for.
+In addition to FAFSA, there are also a wide range of law school scholarships that you are able to apply for.
 Here is a list of general law scholarships that are open to eligible law students:

 On top of the general scholarships available to law students, there are also many scholarships for women and diverse students, in-house scholarships depending on your school and program, and merit-based scholarships, which are based on your academic success and performance.

-These scholarships typically offer smaller amounts, between $1,000 to $15,000, that certainly won’t cover the full cost of your tuition.
+These scholarships typically offer smaller amounts, between $1,000 and $15,000, that certainly won’t cover the full cost of your tuition.
 Regardless, ensure that you take advantage of them.
 With the high costs of law school and other expenses, every penny counts!

 Take a Year Off